BloomTech-Labs/merchos-fe/README.md

 # 3️⃣ Environment Variables

 In order for the app to function correctly, the user must set up their own environment variables.
-There should be a next.config.js file containing the following:
+There should be a env file containing the following:

-    *  module.exports = {
-    *       env: {
     *   BACKEND_URL: 'URL GOES HERE'
-    *       }
-    *   };

 # 5️⃣ Content Licenses